nav-dev-2000/docsbot-dev-testing/src/pages/documentation/developer/embeddable-chat-widget.md

 **Note**: Changes to your widget settings will not be reflected on your site until you reload the page as long as five minutes after you save your changes.
 For best performance we cache the widget settings for five minutes on our CDN.

+If you need to customize the widget appearance at a deeper level than our settings provide, see the [Custom CSS](#custom-css) section below for more details.

 ## Security

 ### Restricting Domains